bobobo1618/zephyr-ble-hid-usb-translator/readme.md

 # Zephyr ble hid usb translator
 This is a project intended to use a bluetooth keyboard as a dongle.
-This allows you to use the keyboard in BIOS and can offer more stability than bluetooth connection
+This allows you to use the keyboard in BIOS and can offer more stability than standard bluetooth connection.

 ## Installing in a board
 Similar to ZMK, download the latest build of the supported board in [github actions](https://github.com/charlesmst/zephyr-ble-hid-usb-translator/actions).
-For boards that don't use `uf2` bootloader, check []
+For boards that don't use `uf2` bootloader, check [Flash with nrfutil](#flashing-with-nrfutil).

 ## How to pair
 Once you plug the dongle, it will wait for a keyboard that wants to connect to bluetooth.
 You should put your keyboard in bluetooth pairing mode.
 On a ZMK board, you can do that by selecting the profile you want to use for the dongle and pressing the key assigned to `&bt BT_CLR`.